And coming from Georgia USA, via the world...

 In 1977, a young David watched his outfit be loaded into the hold of the Kota Singapura at Freemantle docks, Western Australia.
 Five days later, he watched the derrick deposit the outfit onto the dock in Singapore.
 Four score months on the road later (that's 80 months if you're a young'un) the bike and rider embarked a freighter in New York for the voyage down to Panama, through the Canal and across the Pacific.

-The journey east from Perth to Sydney is only three thousand miles but that was just too easy for this curious Antipodean Scot.
+The journey east from Perth to Sydney is only three thousand miles but that was just too easy for this curious Antipodean Scot so he took all those years going the other way round.

 In 1990, with his wife, Emy, and their wee bairn, Mattea, the causeway from Singapore to Malaysia was crossed on another 'R Series' outfit.
 At the tail end of the decade, the family caught a plane from Johannesburg to Maimi, the battered outfit on a separate cargo flight.